MicrosoftDocs/azure-docs/articles/hdinsight/r-server/ml-services-tutorial-spark-compute.md

 # Tutorial: Use R in a Spark compute context in Azure HDInsight

-This tutorial provides a step-by-step introduction to using the R functions in Apache Spark that run on an Azure Machine Learning services cluster in Azure HDInsight.
+This tutorial provides a step-by-step introduction to using the R functions in Apache Spark that run on an Azure HDInsight Machine Learning services cluster.

 In this tutorial, you learn how to: